DimiG/myRP2040/README.md

 `Blink_NOSDK`: This is an example of a **Blink LED** program written in assembly language and **NOT USING** the **SDK**.
 Some files were accidentally found on the Internet.
 It's strange that the chip manufacturer doesn't implement assembly language into their product itself.
-To get info how to compile run `make` comand for help.
+To get info how to compile run `make` command for help.
 The code looks like core project for future experiments.
 The microcontroller manufacturer recommends using the official **SDK** for real-world applications.
 Assembly language programming helps to understand how a microcontroller works due to the **SDK** usually hides a large number of routine operations.
 In order for this example to work, it is necessary: